wf8/sumac/README.md

                             0.1
       --length LENGTH, -l LENGTH
                             Threshold of sequence length percent similarity to cluster taxa.
 Defaults to 0.5
       --guide GUIDE, -g GUIDE
                             FASTA file containing sequences to guide cluster construction.
 If this option is selected then all-by-all BLAST comparisons are not performed.
+      --path PATH, -p PATH  Absolute path to download GenBank files to.
+Defaults to ./genbank/

 ### Citation:

 Freyman, W.A.
 2014.
 Supermatrix Constructor (SUMAC): a Python package for data mining GenBank and building phylogenetic supermatrices.

+### Other stuff:

 Copyright 2014 Will Freyman - freyman@berkeley.edu
 License: GNU GPLv3 http://www.gnu.org/licenses/gpl.html